Made from Alabama botanicals. Distilled here. Available in season.

 Often called floral waters or distillates, hydrosols are produced by steam distillation of fresh leaves, bark, flowers, resins, or other plant material.
 After the steam condenses, the result is an aromatic liquid containing all of the water-soluble and volatile components of the plant.

-For at least the last four thousand years, various cultures have distilled plant materials for medicinal, culinary, and beautification purposes.
+For at least four thousand years, various cultures have distilled plant materials for medicinal, culinary, and beautification purposes.

 These hydrosols are unique to Alabama.
-Our regional collection focuses on plants native to Alabama.
+Our regional collection focuses on indigenous plants native to the state.
 Most have been used historically for beautification and healing.
 The botanical material, the water chemistry, the distillation parameters, and the collection are all optimized specifically for these Alabama traditions, producing something as unique as our state.

 You can smell the difference.